Simple finite subgroups of the Cremona group of rank 3: Main reduction

 Therefore, the pair $(X,S)$ is LC but not PLT.
 Assume that $S$ is irreducible and let $\nu\colon S'\to S$ be the normalization.
-If $S$ is rational, then we are in cases \eqref{eq-main-cr2}.
+Recall that $G$ acts on $S$ faithfully by Lemma \ref{lemma-fixed-point}.
+If $S$ is rational, then we are in cases \eqref{eq-main-cr2} because a faithfull action of a group on a rational surface gives an embedding of this group to the Cremona group of rank $2$.
 So we assume that $S$ is not rational.
-Write $0\sim \nu^*(K_X+S)=K_{S'}+D'$, where $D'$ is the different, see \cite{Shokurov-1992-e-ba}, \cite{Kawakita2007}.
-Here $D'$ is an effective reduced divisor and the pair is LC \cite{Kawakita2007}.
+Write $0\sim \nu^*(K_X+S)|_S=K_{S'}+D'$, where $D'$ is the different, an effective integral Weil divisor on $S'$ such that the pair $(S',D')$ is LC (see \cite[\S 3]{Shokurov-1992-e-ba}, \cite[ch.
+16]{Utah}, \cite{Kawakita2007}).
 The group $G$ acts naturally on $S'$ and $\nu$ is $G$-equivariant.
-Now consider the minimal resolution $\mu\colon \tilde S\to S'$ and let $\tilde D$ be the crepant pull-back of $D'$, that is, $\mu_*\tilde D=D'$ and
+Now consider the minimal resolution $\mu\colon \tilde S\to S'$ and let $\tilde D$ be the (uniquely defined) $\QQ$-divisor such that